Kavya Shetty

 Kavya Shetty is an Indian actress and model who primarily appears in Kannada films.
-She made her acting debut in 2013 with the Kannada film Nam Duniya Nam Style directed by Preetham Gubbi.
+Shetty made her acting debut in 2013 with the Kannada film Nam Duniya Nam Style.
+She has since received commercial success with Ishtakamya (2016), Zoom (2016), Siliconn City (2017) and Bro Daddy (2022).

 Early life

 Shetty was born Mangalore, Karnataka.
 After doing her schooling in Mangalore, she graduated in Computer Science engineering from N.M.A.M.
 Institute of Technology, Nitte.

 Career

 While in college, Shetty did a few modelling assignments following appearances in several television commercials.
 She later moved to Bangalore and took part in 2011 Femina Miss India beauty pageant, winning the 'Miss Photogenic' title.
-She was also a finalist at the Ford Super Model of the World – India contest held at New Delhi in 2011.
-She was noticed by fashion guru Prasad Bidapa and subsequently walked the ramp for several designers, most notably at the 'Blenders Pride Bangalore Fashion Week' in 2011 and 2012 and Chennai International Fashion Week 2011.

 She also worked as a commercial model and appeared in several print and television advertisements.
-A few of her most notable endorsements in print are for Reliance Jewels, Malabar Gold, VBJ, Palam Silks, Psr and Club Mahindra.
-Her television advertisements include those for Clinic Plus, Toyota Altis, Santoor and TVS Victor.